databrickslabs/dbx/docs/guides/jvm/jvm_devloop.md

 Combination of both will deliver local files to Databricks and launch an [asset-based workflow](../../features/assets.md)

-With this approach you can get up to 1-3 minutes iteration for the new code, which sounds pretty good for a full-scale integration test.
+With this approach you can get up to :material-av-timer: 1-3 minutes iteration for the new code.